hasura/hasura-discord-docs-bot/README.md

 In this scenario, people become curators of information rather than rote secretaries.
 Information doesn't get lost, and you can copy customer-interaction flows.
 Almost like a compile step.
 Imagine taking 10 models and layering them to chunk down information.
 If you build good datasets of the workflow in action, you could revolutionize the way information moves.

-It's a very different world today than it was when Larry and Sergey first created Google.
+It's a very different world today than it was when Google was first created.
 In the modern world, we have lots of very powerful tools at our disposal and the chips in our home computers are multiple orders of magnitude more capable than they were 25 years ago.

 A new age, a new era is upon us!
 To truly grasp what I'm getting at, look at how you can now visually identify semantic gaps in your documentation.